Pasu4/animdustry/README.md

 ### DrawTiles

 Draws the playing field.
+Should only be used inside levels.
+(TODO coming soon)

 ### DrawTilesFft

 Draws the playing field.
-(TODO check source)
+Should only be used inside levels.
+(TODO coming soon)

 ### DrawTilesSquare

-Draws diagonal stripes.
-(TODO check source)
+Draws the playing field.
+Should only be used inside levels.
+(TODO coming soon)

 - **Color** *col1*: (Default: *colorWhite*)
 - **Color** *col2*: (Default: *colorBlue*)

 ### DrawBackground

-Why does everything draw stripes??
-(TODO check source)
+Draws a single color background.

-- **Color** *col*: The color of the stripes.
+- **Color** *col*: The color of the background.

 ### DrawStripes